Gitstar-OC/Python-Notes/README.md

 Finally, it’s helpful to bookmark the [PEP 8 Style Guide for Python](https://peps.python.org/pep-0008/)  so you can reference it as needed.
 This reading is limited in scope, and PEP 8 is a more exhaustive resource for style-related matters.
 PEP stands for Python Enhancement Proposals.
 These are a running catalog of ways to improve or standardize Python as a language.
 Because Python is open source, PEP offers a framework to guide developers and build consensus around ideas.
 It’s a useful and trusted resource.

 [**_&#x25B2; Go to Overview_**](#overview)

+## Data Types

+In Python, data types are used to represent different kinds of information.
+Understanding these types is fundamental for effective programming.
+Here are the common data types:

+- **String:** Represents text enclosed in quotes.
+- **Integer:** Represents whole numbers without a decimal part.
+- **Float:** Represents real numbers with a decimal part.

+**Mixing Data Types:** Python doesn't allow mixing different data types in calculations.
+Combining an integer and a string will result in an error.

+**Using the Type Function:** The type() function is handy for determining the data type of a value.

+**Error Messages:** Errors are common in programming and provide clues to help you fix mistakes.
+Carefully reading error messages helps in understanding the problem.

 ## print()